 The professionally licensed counselor/faculty of the Counseling & Psychological Services include licensed marriage and family therapists, psychologists and clinical social workers, trained to work with San Francisco State's multicultural student body.
 Several of our counselors are bilingual.

 For parents and/or family members of incoming students, please click here to read a letter with tips and recommendations from our Director.

 How to Make an Appointment

 Spring and Fall semester office hours are 8AM to 7PM Monday through Thursday and until 5PM on Friday.
-Appointments may be made and cancelled by phone (415) 338-2208 or in person at Student Services Building Room 208.
-Counselors are available during the summer - please call for more information.
+Intake appointments (first appointment) for the current academic year must be made in person at Student Services Building Room 208.
+Follow-up appointments may be made and cancelled by phone (415) 338-2208 or in person.

 Note: We do not provide academic counseling (i.e. advice on what classes to take, majors and/or minors, etc.).
 You may inquire about academic counseling from the Undergraduate Advising Center located in the Administration Building Room 211, or call them at (415) 338-2103.
 For graduate students, please contact the Graduate Studies department.

 We require 24-hour notice for cancellation of appointments.
 Failure to do so will result in a $20 charge.
 Please call (415) 338-2208 to cancel your appointment.
 Emails are not accepted.

 Fall 2017 Groups

 The following is a list of Fall 2017 groups.
 Please click here for more information on the following groups.

 - Body Positive Group